 Are there any additional costs with no contract broadband?

-If you don’t already have a telephone line installed at the property, there will usually be an additional connection charge for this.
+If you don’t already have a telephone line installed at the property, there’ll usually be an additional connection charge for this.

-What is the alternative to broadband with no contract?
+What are the alternatives to broadband with no contract?

 Where can I find broadband with no contract?